Renjeeshrk/PublicRepo01/Terraform/Azure Storage for Terraform State.md

 Login to Azure portal and navigate to the storage account and makes sure state file is now migrated to the Azure storage
 ![image](https://github.com/Renjeeshrk/PublicRepo01/assets/51906504/85462170-bc16-4981-abc1-574d90268205)

-We can now remvoe the state file from local machine and run **terraform show** command to view the state file
+We can now remove the state file from local machine and run **terraform show** command to view the state file

 Use **terraform Destroy** to remove the resources created

 ## When you save the state file in Azure storage
 * The data stored in azure blob is encrypted before being persisted
-* Terraform will retrive the state from the Azure storage backend and store it in the local memory
+* Terraform will retrieve the state from the Azure storage backend and store it in the local memory
 * A state is never written to your local disk

+Code files are available Here - https://github.com/Renjeeshrk/PublicRepo01/tree/21fd912f37af603249dd484ba8eee08f2309769c/Terraform/code_RemoteStorage